sdxic/LAB-ACI-Ansible/README.md

     * Navigate to `Resources -> Templates` and select the `Add` button and `Add job template` to create a new job template.
     * Fill in the `Name` field and select the previously created `Inventory`.
     * Since you should only have 1 `Project` it may be selected by default, if not simply select the previously created project.
+    * Select the `Organization` that matches your username / lab ID if it was not auto populated.
     * Select the dropdown for `Playbook` and notice the options listed.
 Select `lab2/deploy_logical.yml`. *note the leading "lab2/"*
     * Select `Credentials`.
 Within the popup window select the `Category` dropdown and select `Network`.
 At the bottom select `ACI Lab Creds` and press the `Select` button.
     * Select the `Save` button.